Railway Station and Roundhouse Interpretive Park

-The station also has a unique interpretive theatre exhibit sponsored by Alberta Treasury Branches.
 The south room of the station houses a community meeting room.
 The station garden is available as a rest area and is often used for picnics.
 Located near the station, snow plow CN 55351 is a steel “wedge-type snow plow” built in 1928 for service on the CNR by the Eastern Car Company in Trenton, Nova Scotia.
 It also saw service on the CN in western Canada until its retirement several years ago.
 It is the property of the Rocky Mountain Rail Society.

 Big Valley is a destination point for steam and diesel locomotive-powered passenger excursion trains, as it is the southern terminal for Alberta Prairie Railway Excursions operated out of Stettler.